Eschatologue/CM_wiki/docs/class/magus/blade-dancer.md

 Your Order's style of combat is an art.
 You gain proficiency in Performance, and you can use your Strength or Dexterity, in place of Charisma, when making a Performance check.

-So long as you are not wearing Heavy armour or wielding a weapon with :weapon-prop-heavy: Heavy Property, you can use your bonus action to enter the trance known as the Blade Dance.
+So long as you are not wearing Heavy armour or wielding a weapon with :weapon-prop-heavy: Heavy Property, you can use your Bonus Action to enter the trance known as the **Blade Dance**.
 This trance lasts for 1 minute, and while it is active, you gain the benefits below:

+***Speed Increase***

-- Your Speed increases by 10 feet.
+:   Your Speed increases by 10 feet.

+***Bonus AC***

-- You gain a +1 bonus to your Armour Class.
+:   You gain a +1 bonus to your Armour Class.

+***Improved Damage***

-- Once per turn, when you roll damage for an attack or spell, you can roll the damage dice twice and use the higher result.
+:   Once per turn, when you roll damage for an attack or spell, you can roll the damage dice twice and use the higher result.

+***Bonus to Checks***

-- You add your Intelligence modifier (minimum of +1) to all Strength (Athletics) and Dexterity (Acrobatics) checks.
+:   You add your Intelligence modifier (minimum of +1) to all Strength (Athletics) and Dexterity (Acrobatics) checks

 Your Blade Dance ends if you have the Incapacitated condition, if you don Heavy armour or a weapon with :weapon-prop-heavy: Heavy Property, or if you end it (no action required).